ESP-IDF Frontend - idf.py

 To enable autocompletion for

-export command (see this).
+export command (Step 4.
+Set up the environment variables).
 Autocompletion is initiated by pressing the TAB key.
 Type

 idf.py - and press the TAB key to autocomplete options.